Grahp/Website/quartz.md

 #### Dynamism

 It might be hard to find errors in theory logic if entries are only ever determined when they're needed.
-When generating an enumerated dict, you can validate the entries as they're generated, but with a programmatic dict, you're generating the outlines while you're typing them.
+When generating an enumerated dict, you can validate the entries as they're generated, but with a programmatic dict, you're generating the entries while you're typing them.
 This means you can't really know whether your dictionary works, I think.

 Exhaustively applying all plausible outlines is probably not possible.
 Lookup is too slow, and outlines are too plentiful.
 It might be possible for rules to generate outlines that satisfy that rule, but rules are too complex for this to be enough.
 You need the ability to take a theory and generate valid entries for that theory.
 These could then be reviewed and likely trivially checked for theory logic errors.